 There are many other seeds out there that you can research and include but the canary and millet forms a good, cost effective base of your budgie diet.
 I prefer the seed to be offered mixed together so it is more likely your budgie will try various ones and not just eat its favourite and ignore the rest.
 They are less likely to wander over to the canary seed dish if they have a dish of oats in front of them.
 It is also good for them to have to look and rummage about a bit if they want a particular seed, just like they would have to in the wild.
 Mental work is very important to their well being.
 Fatty seeds provide important oils and fat based nutrients that are vital for brain and nerve health, so should be carefully included but not over done.
-Millet sprays are given occasionally and budgies love them, making them a great addition to your budgie diet.
+Millet sprays are given occasionally and budgies love them, making them excellent an reward during training.
 They can be cleverly hung up from the cage ceiling to provide hours of entertainment and exercise, make it an acrobatic feat to get to them!

 Take care that your seed has no dust, moulds or foreign matter in the mixture.
 I would advise buying from somewhere that the seed is likely to be fresher due to high turnover.
 Seed should not smell musty or rancid.

 The other main part of my budgies diet is a soft food mix made primarily of vegetables and sprouted seed.
-I take a few available vegetables, such as carrot, broccoli, capsicum, courgette, beetroot...whatever I have on hand which varies from mix to mix so doesn't need every type of veggie every time.
-These I chop in a food processor until they are about pea sized pieces.
+I take a few available vegetables, such as carrot, broccoli, capsicum, courgette, beetroot, parsley, oregano...whatever I have on hand which varies from mix to mix so doesn't need every type of veggie every time.
+These I chop in a food processor until they are a bit smaller than pea sized pieces.
 To this I add a boiled egg that has been processed with a few slices of whole grain bread (Vogels is what I use, preferably find one that has no added sugar and chemicals and is not high in salt) to make mix of fine crumbly pieces.
-I mix these together, probably 1/4 egg mix and 3/4 vegetables and then add supplements.
+I mix these together, probably 1/2 egg mix and 1/2 vegetables and then add supplements.
 One is a multivitamin called My Beau Avian, made by Palamountains.
 It is an oil based supplement developed by vets, it contains the necessary vitamins and omega 3 and 6 in a good balance.
 I add diatomaceous earth (DE - must be the food grade version) every now an then so that they get it for a few days every couple of months.